Venus BUSD Price Hits $0.0223 on Major Exchanges (vBUSD)

-Venus BUSD (vBUSD) traded down 0% against the U.S. dollar during the one day period ending at 10:00 AM ET on June 25th.
-In the last week, Venus BUSD has traded 0% higher against the U.S. dollar.
-Venus BUSD has a market cap of $60.08 million and approximately $1.14 million worth of Venus BUSD was traded on exchanges in the last day.
-One Venus BUSD token can currently be purchased for approximately $0.0223 or 0.00000037 BTC on exchanges.
+Venus BUSD (vBUSD) traded 0% lower against the dollar during the 24-hour period ending at 7:00 AM Eastern on June 30th.
+Venus BUSD has a market capitalization of $60.01 million and approximately $1.14 million worth of Venus BUSD was traded on exchanges in the last day.
+Over the last week, Venus BUSD has traded 0.1% lower against the dollar.
+One Venus BUSD token can now be bought for about $0.0223 or 0.00000036 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.